abhisheksaurabh1985/face-detection-rest-api/README.md

 ### Flask Rest API for Face Detection in Production Using Docker, NGINX and Gunicorn

+The goal of this project is to explain how can we deploy a scalable deep learning model in production using Docker and NGINX.
+Focus is _NOT_ on the model itself.

+That said, the face detection model from `OpenCV` used here performs reasonably well.
+It performs well even when the face is occluded but usually fails when the face is not well illuminated.
+More specifically, I've used the face detection model in the `dnn` module of `OpenCV`.
+A bit of detail on the model can be found on [this](https://www.pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/) PyImageSearch blog.
+The model itself consists of two files which are as follows:
+1. `deploy.prototxt.txt` which defines the model architecture and,
+2. `res10_300x300_ssd_iter_140000.caffemodel` which contains the weights of the actual layers.

 #### Steps to run
 1. Open a terminal and run `docker-compose up --build`.
 Wait until the following output shows up on the terminal.
 ```